andrewufrank/haskell-sugarscape/README.md

 <!-- (perhaps also with mathlab?);  -->
 install with `sudo apt install octave`.
 Then start octave in the `export` directory with `octave`

-On octave's prompt enter:
+On octave's prompt load the result with:

-    dynamics (or whatever the filename given with `-o` was) which loads the result
+    dynamics

-    any of the scripts with extension `.m` in `exports`
+On the next prompt enter any of the scripts with extension `.m` in `exports`.
+They produce the desired visualization of the run of the scenario.
+E.g.

-After the initial loading of the results from the scenario, any script can be used, e.g.   `plotAgeHist` produces a histogram
+      `plotAgeHist` produces a histogram